 Jim’s Bio

-Jim Skinner is currently serving his first term as Sheriff of Collin County, having been elected in November of 2016, and will run for re-election in 2020.
-The Collin County Sheriff’s Office is comprised of 557 personnel that house over 1,100 inmates at the Detention Center and provide law enforcement services to 500 square miles of unincorporated territory across Collin County.
+Jim Skinner is currently serving his second term as Sheriff of Collin County, having been elected in November of 2016, and will run for re-election in 2024.
+The Collin County Sheriff’s Office is comprised of 587 personnel that house over 1,100 inmates at the Detention Center and provide law enforcement services to 500 square miles of unincorporated territory across Collin County.

-Jim is a 27-year law-enforcement veteran and former prosecutor.
+Jim is a 30-year law-enforcement veteran and former prosecutor.
 He is an armed forces veteran who proudly served over seven years as a U.S. Air Force Security Police Dog Handler, Investigator, and EST (SWAT) team operator in Southeast Asia, the Middle East, and New Mexico.
-Jim is a former member of the Board of Directors for the North Texas Crime Commission and serves on the Commission’s Legislative Committee.
-He is a member of the National Sheriffs’ Association, where he serves as a member of the Governmental Affairs Committee.
-Jim is also a former board member for the Sheriffs’ Association of Texas, and currently serves as the Chairman of their Legislative Committee.
+Jim is a former member of the Board of Directors for the North Texas Crime Commission and a former board member for the Sheriffs’ Association of Texas where he served as the Chairman of their Legislative Committee.
+He currently serves on the Executive Committee of the National Sheriffs’ Association as their Treasurer and is the Chair of NSA’s Governmental Affairs Committee.
 In April of 2018, Jim graduated the 114th Session of the prestigious National Sheriffs’ Institute in Aurora, Colorado.
-Jim serves on the Board of Managers for the North Central Texas Emergency Communications District, he is a Trustee for Collin County Meals on Wheels, and he serves as the Judge Advocate General for the Bill Bryant Post 110 of the American Legion located in McKinney.
+Additionally, in May 2022, he graduated from NSI’s Jail Administration Course at the FBI Training Academy in Quantico, VA.
+Jim is a Trustee for Collin County Meals on Wheels, and he serves as the Judge Advocate General for the Bill Bryant Post 110 of the American Legion located in McKinney.

 Jim Skinner was featured in August 1996 Reader’s Digest, article “To Catch Three Thieves.”
 This article explains Jim’s actions in bringing to justice three men who stole over $58 million from senior citizens across the United States and Canada by illegal telemarketing scams.
 Jim was also featured in the October 2008 edition of The Prosecutor Magazine, in an article titled “Violating the Public’s Trust.”
 This article detailed the 18-month grand jury investigation and two months of trial in the complex corruption prosecution of a longtime North Texas Criminal District Attorney.

-Jim and his wife, Ellen, live in Melissa.
-Ellen is a former public school teacher and administrator, who now practices law.
+Jim and his wife, Ellen, live with their dogs and Texas Longhorn cattle in Farmersville.
+Ellen, also an attorney, is a former public school teacher and administrator, who serves as the Collin County Justice of the Peace, Precinct 2.
 Their son Egan is a 2003 graduate of the United States Military Academy at West Point.
 Jim volunteers as the crew chief on a privately owned Vietnam era US Army UH-1H “Huey” helicopter that is used to fly missions in support of our wounded warriors and other veteran-related activities across North Texas.